stuartellis/sve-personal-website/content/articles/task-runner.md

 ## Running Tasks

-To run a task in a _Taskfile.yml_, enter _task_ followed by the name of the task:
+To run a task in a _Taskfile.yaml_, enter _task_ followed by the name of the task:

 ```shell
 task example-task